 But how does one know if the Airstream is worth the retail price?
 (And remember- NEVER pay retail price!)

-What makes Airstreams so expensive?
+What makes an Airstream so expensive?
 Is the build quality all that?
 Or is the price due to design and brand image?
+The good news if you buy new is that their resale value is high.

 Let's look at all the factors that go into what makes the Airstream brand so expensive.